Caesarea (modern town): Location and structure

-Keisariya is divided into a number of residential zones, known as clusters.
+Caesarea is divided into a number of residential zones, known as clusters.
 The most recent of these to be constructed is Cluster 13, which, like all the clusters, is given a name: in this case, "The Golf Cluster", due to its close proximity to the Caesarea Golf Course.
-The golf course was built upon an ancient Arab town on the site of a loosely grouped Egyptian and subsequently Greek structures, with archaeological remains.
 These neighborhoods are affluent, although they vary significantly in terms of average plot size.

 Economy

 Caesarea is a suburban community with a number of residents commuting to work in Tel Aviv or Haifa.

 The Caesarea Business Park is on the fringe of the city.
 About 170 companies are in the park; they employ about 5,500 people.
 Industry in the park includes distribution and high-technology services.

 The residential neighborhoods have a shopping concourse with a newsagent, supermarket, optician, and bank.
 A number of restaurants and cafes are scattered across the town, with a number within the ancient port.

-Companies founded in Caesarea include supply chain technology developer Wiliot.